lets-data/letsdata-writeconnector-reader/README.md

 ### Kinesis Reader
 * Create a Kinesis Client using the STS Assume Role utility from the previous step
-* Use the Kinesis clent to describeStreams, listShards, getShardIterator and getRecords Implemented in ```KinesisReader.java```
+* Use the Kinesis client to describeStreams, listShards, getShardIterator and getRecords Implemented in ```KinesisReader.java```

+### Kafka Reader
+* Create a Kafka Consumer using the `aws-msk-iam-auth` library for auth
+* Use the Kafka client to listTopics, assignTopicPartitions, listAssignments, pollTopic, commitPolledRecords, topicPartitionPositions, listSubscriptions, subscribeTopic
+  Implemented in ```KafkaReader.java```

 ### IAM User With AdministratorAccess
 The assumeRole API is disallowed for root accounts.
 The simple fix is to create an IAM User and grant it assumeRole access.
 (We'll grant these IAM users AdministratorAccess).
 Then use this user's security credentials in the cli commands.